Endangered Species (2003 film): Plot

-Sully has also picked up some of the hunter's weapons, which he also turns over. while Yamata is analysing the arm, it attacks him, trying to choke him.
+Sully has also picked up some of the hunter's weapons, which he also turns over. while Yamata is analyzing the arm, it attacks him, trying to choke him.
 The hunter then enters behind him, strangling him to death before re-attaching his arm.
 Meanwhile, Sully and Wyznowski learn that the guns bullets are capable of chasing people down like a heat seeking missile.
 Wyznowski is cynical and fires the gun, killing himself.
 Meanwhile, the hunter goes on a killing spree in the police station, taking each of guns along the way.
 Warden appears and manages to save Sully, while the hunter takes his bazooka and leaves.

 That night, Sully finds Warden near a warehouse, but Warden reveals he had a trap set, until Sully came and ruined it.
 They argue about species, and Warden reveals that his kind killed the dinosaurs and made their skins into jackets, thus leaving their kind extinct.
 The hunter appears and attacks, causing the two to take shelter within the warehouse.
 Warden then sets the "auto destruct" on his spaceship in the warehouse.
 Warden tries to stop the hunter again, like he did earlier, but the hunter shoots him.
 Sully is then forced to play a deadly game of cat and mouse with the hunter, who captures him and prepares to kill him with a knife.
 Sully, however, manages to trick him into stabbing a fuse box, electrocuting and killing him.
 Sulley rushes back to Warden's side as he dies.
 The "auto destruct" begins its final countdown, with Sully running out of the warehouse as it blows up.

 The film ends with Sully buying a puppy and mouse for his daughters and naming them Warden.
 As they go inside the house, Sully's wife looks up at the night sky, leaving us to wonder what else might lie amongst the stars.